 Okay, onto specifics!
 Here are two sample days of meals.
 Remember that the exact portions that you eat will be dependent on your mileage, intensity gender and body size!
 Don’t follow exactly what I eat since we probably don’t train at the same intensity, run the same distances everyday or weigh the same!
 (Note that this isn’t reflective of what I’m currently eating since I’m not running high mileage and I’m pregnant!
 This is a sample food log from last year’s training.
 So don’t fret about that sushi. 😉 )

 What I ate on a 4 mile run day

 - pre-run snack: banana + spoonful of almond butter + energy ball + water + black coffee.
 I eat this at least 30 minutes before I run so that I have a little time to digest.

 - post workout breakfast: water bottle with nuun while driving home from run + coffee with 2 scoops collagen + 2 eggs + avocado + tomatoes + two slices of bread

 - lunch: salad with arugula, sweet potato, chicken breast, walnuts, apple and dried cherries + homemade tahini dressing + toast with Earth Balance + kombucha

 - afternoon snack: apple with peanut butter + a few pieces dark chocolate

-- dinner: halibut + fried plantains over a bed of greens
+- dinner: halibut + fried plantains + rice and a side salad

 - post dinner: handful of trail mix + dried apricots